discloud/cli/docs/backups.md

 # Backups

-Make backup from your applications in Discloud
+Make backup from your applications in Discloud.

 * [backups](#backups)